synapticloop/linode-api/README.md

 ### High Level Interface

-This is desiegned to get a lindode up and running as quickly as possible.
+This is designed to get a lindode up and running as quickly as possible.
 This provides a very small subset of available calls.

 ```
 /**